JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Dog_Domestication.md

 > These six evolutionary races are destined to be blended and exalted by amalgamation with the progeny of the Adamic uplifters.
 But before these peoples are blended, the inferior and unfit are largely eliminated.
 The Planetary Prince and the Material Son, with other suitable planetary authorities, pass upon the fitness of the reproducing strains.
 The difficulty of executing such a radical program on Urantia consists in the absence of competent judges to pass upon the biologic fitness or unfitness of the individuals of your world races.
 Notwithstanding this obstacle, it seems that you ought to be able to agree upon the biologic disfellowshiping of your more markedly unfit, defective, degenerate, and antisocial stocks. (<a id="a104_728"></a>[UB 51:4.8](/en/The_Urantia_Book/51#p4_8))

 > If the present-day races of Urantia could be freed from the curse of their lowest strata of deteriorated, antisocial, feeble-minded, and outcast specimens, there would be little objection to a limited race amalgamation.
-And if such racial mixtures could take place between the highest types of the several races, still less objection could be offered. h
+And if such racial mixtures could take place between the highest types of the several races, still less objection could be offered.
+[UB 82:6.4](/en/The_Urantia_Book/82#p6_4)

 > That contemporary cultural society is a rather recent phenomenon is well shown by the present-day survival of such primitive social conditions as characterize the Australian natives and the Bushmen and Pygmies of Africa.
 Among these backward peoples may be observed something of the early group hostility, personal suspicion, and other highly antisocial traits which were so characteristic of all primitive races.
 These miserable remnants of the nonsocial peoples of ancient times bear eloquent testimony to the fact that the natural individualistic tendency of man cannot successfully compete with the more potent and powerful organizations and associations of social progression.
 These backward and suspicious antisocial races that speak a different dialect every forty or fifty miles illustrate what a world you might now be living in but for the combined teaching of the corporeal staff of the Planetary Prince and the later labors of the Adamic group of racial uplifters. (<a id="a108_980"></a>[UB 68:1.6](/en/The_Urantia_Book/68#p1_6))